 Conclusion

-React Fiber is a transformative upgrade to React’s rendering and reconciliation system.
-It gives developers greater control over performance by enabling asynchronous updates, improving scheduling, and introducing concurrency.
-These improvements ensure smoother, more responsive user interfaces, even in complex applications.
-React Fiber makes it easier for developers to build fast, high-performance applications, especially in scenarios requiring real-time updates or complex rendering logic.
+React Fiber is an upgrade transformation for React’s rendering and reconciliation system.
+It gives the developers better control over performance with asynchronous updates, better scheduling, and concurrency.
+All of this will ensure that user interfaces remain smooth and responsive, even in the most complex applications.
+Developers find it easier to write fast, high-performance applications in the scenarios involving real-time updates or very complex rendering logic using React Fiber.